Circidalia/brainfuck/README.md

 # brainfuck
-brainfuck interpreter
+brainfuck interpreter...
-This interpreter has NO protection...
+this interpreter has NO protection

 COMPILE:
   gcc main.c -o brainfuck